Versioning

 Range Specifications

-A comma separated list of clauses (No extra spaces)
+A comma-separated list of clauses (no extra spaces).

 Clauses

 A typical clause includes one operator and one version number.
-If the clause does not have an operator, the clause will default to the ==
+If a clause does not specify an operator, it defaults to the ==

 operator.
 For example, the clause 1.2.3

-is equivalent to the clause ==1.2.3
+is equivalent to ==1.2.3

 .